 Skip to main content

-As of May 1, 2025, Conestoga College has introduced a new Academic Appeals Policy and Procedure for students wishing to dispute any academic decision, including but not limited to:
+As of May 1, 2025, Conestoga College has introduced a new Academic Appeals Policy and Procedure for students.
+An academic appeal is a formal way for students to challenge any academic decision that impacts progression or achievement because they believe is unfair or incorrect.
+This includes, but is, not limited to:

-• a penalty applied under the Academic Integrity Policy, including a warning or offence.
+• A penalty under the Academic Integrity Policy (like a warning or offence)

 Here are some key things to keep in mind before appealing: